University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Opalescent mother-of-pearl from Pacific coast abalone shells has been cut into squares to form a mosaic pattern in this ornament.
 Although the shell appears inset, they are glued in, likely with a substance derived from pitch.

-Opalescent mother-of-pearl from Pacific coast abalone shells has been cut into squares to form a mosaic pattern in this ornament.
-Although the shell appears inset, they are glued in, likely with a substance derived from pitch.
+Opalescent mother-of-pearl from Pacific coast abalone shells has been cut into squares to form a mosaic pattern in this ornament, which may have been used as a ritual mask, or perhaps in miniature.
+Enlarge to learn more.
 TARL collections.
+Enlarge image

 A scrap of tightly twined fiber fabric was perhaps part of a bag or pouch, a secure container for carrying small objects.